captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Just look at it.
 Beautiful.
+---
+## JOHN:
 Clean and clear and…
+---
+## JOHN:
+Why is the word
+--
+“go”
+--
-Why is the word “go” spelled differently page to page?
+spelled differently page to page?
 ---
 ## HENRY:
 Is it?
 I’ll talk to them.